 From one side, you can see the capital city of Port Louis with its high-rise buildings while the other boasts incredible views over the neighboring mountains flanked by sugarcane fields.

-Hiking to Le Pouce Mountain is without a doubt one of the top attractions in Mauritius since the trail is easy to follow and doesn’t require too much strength (well, except for the “Thumb” section).
+Hiking to Le Pouce Mountain is without a doubt one of the top attractions in Mauritius since the trail is easy to follow and doesn’t require too much strength (well, except for the “thumb” section).

 So, keep reading if you want to get all the details on how to hike Le Pouce in Mauritius!

 ***This article may contain affiliate links, meaning each time you click through and make a purchase, I earn a small commission at no extra cost to you which helps a lot in keeping this website running.
-Thank you for your support 🙂
+Thank you for your support :)

 Where is Le Pouce Mountain?

 Le Pouce Mountain is situated in the central region of Mauritius in the village of Petit Verger Saint Pierre.
-It’s about 20 minutes from Port Louis, 50 minutes from Mahebourg or 1h 45 minutes from Le Morne.
+It’s located about 20 minutes from Port Louis, 50 minutes from Mahebourg or 1h 45 minutes from Le Morne.

 I’ve marked the beginning of the trailhead on Google Maps which can be found here.

-Related post: 29 best hiking trails in Mauritius
+Related post: 30 best hiking trails in Mauritius

 How to get to Le Pouce Mountain?

-You can get to le Pouce Mountain by bus from either Port Louis or Saint Pierre.
-Bus tickets cost from Rs 17 to Rs 44 per trip (about US$ 1 or less) depending on the distance covered.
-Ask to be dropped off in Petit Verger along Bois Cheri Road.
-The bus station is found on the main road which is about 1 km from the trailhead.
+You can easily get to Le Pouce Mountain by bus from Port Louis or Saint Pierre.
+Bus tickets cost between Rs 17 and Rs 44 per trip (about USD 1 or less) depending on the distance covered.

-Alternatively, for those planning to drive around Mauritius, you can rent a car for about Rs 1,100 (US$ 25) per day.
-Gas/petrol costs Rs 74.10 (US$ 1.70) per liter.
+Alternatively, for those planning to drive around Mauritius, you can rent a car for about Rs 1,000 per day.

-CLICK HERE TO CHECK CAR RENTAL RATES
+CHECK CAR RENTAL RATES IN MAURITIUS HERE

 Don’t feel comfortable hiking on your own?
 Click here to hire a local guide!